Rajan-Patell/GitHub-Workspace-Experiments-/README.md

 ## Run Shooting Game Overview

-Welcome to our Run Shooting Game!
-Developed using HTML, CSS, and JavaScript, this game offers a thrilling experience as you navigate through levels, shooting enemies and dodging obstacles.
+Welcome to our newly added Run Shooting Game!
+Developed using HTML, CSS, and JavaScript, this game offers a thrilling experience as you navigate through levels, shooting enemies and dodging obstacles, all with the convenience of keyboard navigation and a minimalistic graphic design.
 Here's what you need to know to get started:

 ### How to Play